get-convex/dryad/README.md

 - Automatically tracks changes in the target repo and keeps the search index in sync with `HEAD`
 - Built with [Convex](https://convex.dev), [OpenAI](https://openai.com),
   [Vite](https://vitejs.dev/) + [React](https://react.dev/).
-- Around 1000 lines of code.
-Easy to read, fork, and modify.
+- Easy to read, fork, and modify.
 - Reconfigurable on the fly using the Convex dashboard

-# Running your own Dryad (on your favorite codebase)
+# Running your own dryad (on your favorite codebase)

 First, clone the repository and start it up: